-That’s why Shopify has put together not only key tools and resources for beautiful DIY product photography, but also a step-by-step guide to every aspect of the shoot.
+That’s why we have put together not only key tools and resources for beautiful DIY product photography, but also a step-by-step guide to every aspect of the shoot.

 This post focuses on one more crucial aspect of product photography: image editing.
 Because no matter how well you shoot your photos, there are always little things to fix and retouch afterwards.

-Here are free and paid tools – including software, services, and apps – that you can use to make your pictures the most compelling that they can be.
+Here are free and paid tools—including software, services, and apps—that you can use to make your pictures more compelling.

 Paid Photo Editing Tools